Stark tuning of telecom single-photon emitters based on a single Er$^{3+}$

 In conclusion, we have performed a study on the Stark shift of single Er$^{3+}$ ions in Y$_2$SiO$_5$.
 The Stark effect can be studied more directly and refined using the single-ion method compared with the ensemble method.
 In this work the maximum frequency shift reaches 182.9 $\pm$ 0.8 MHz, which has been sufficient to tune two independent Er$^{3+}$ ions into resonance.
 Greater frequency shifts can be achieved by further increasing the DC voltage or reducing the distance between the electrodes.
+For example, by further shrinking the electrode separation by 5 times and to mildly increase the applied voltages, Stark shift greater than 0.5 GHz can be expected.
+Meanwhile, the risk of possible dielectric breakdown caused by large electric field should be noticed and more tests should be performed.
 Our results demonstrate that Stark tuning is an efficient method for adjusting the emission wavelength of individual Er$^{3+}$ ions, and it can be useful in future efforts to generate entanglement between two distant Er$^{3+}$ ions in a quantum network.

-J.-Y. H. and P.-J. L. contributed equally to this work.
+J.-Y. H. and P.-J. L. contributed equally to this work. \\ \\ {\it Note Added.} Recently, we became aware of independent work on the Start tuning of single Er$^{3+}$ emission in the LiNbO$_3$ crystal by Yong Yu et al \cite{yu2023frequency}.

 \nolinenumbers